 Taking into account low and high power and interest results in four quadrants and stakeholder groups, players, subjects, context setters, and crowd, as the following picture shows.

-Each stakeholder group on the grid above requires a different level of engagement, as I explain below.
+Each stakeholder group on the grid above requires a different engagement form, as I explain below.

 Collaborate with the Players